violetguos/project-ift6390/accent_classifier/README.md

 |   **or**      |      **or**g      |         10:86 to 11:39         |
 |    **eu**     |   *F**eu**erbach*   |         17:65 to 18:41         |

-You may play the audio `1_0_20sec.wav` using any open source or commercial audio player to skip to the following timestamps and verify our results.
+  * You may play the audio `1_0_20sec.wav` using any open source or commercial audio player to skip to the following timestamps and verify our results.
+    * Each image file (of NN weights visualization) is available at higher resolution than that of the report for further inspection.

 * `postprocessing/`: used to visualize our RNN weights.
   * `extras.py` includes our original implementation of the RNN visualization.
 Functions to get a plot of which elements are most important in the NN's decision.
 Used in RNN feature map analysis section of the report.